Molly-Mae Hague praised for sharing ‘refreshing’ unedited bikini snap

 While a third added: “Love that you're showing your real body - you look incredible”.

-And a fourth chimed in: “I love how body positive you are, after having my little bambino 9 weeks ago, it’s so refreshing to see you natural pictures with your family”.
+And a fourth chimed in: “I love how body positive you are, after having my little bambino nine weeks ago, it’s so refreshing to see you natural pictures with your family”.

 It comes after Molly-Mae admitted that she’s been “struggling” with motherhood in an emotional video last month.